-Recently I was teaching a Mindful Leadership program at a regional meeting of event planners in New York City.
+A few years ago I was teaching a Mindful Leadership program at a regional meeting of event planners in New York City.
 I talked about my observation on how everyone seems to be looking down so much.
 One of the participants then shared with the group, “I remember a time that my son was playing soccer and he came off the field and asked me to put the phone down and just watch the game.
 That, of course, struck me as a Mom and in other ways of my life.”

 We’re moving much closer to the shortest season of the year, summer.
 A time when many of us may take a family vacation or spend a bit more time outside with family and friends.

 Yes, you’ll be taking photos of these moments, and I would also like to invite you as my great aunt did with me, to put the camera (phone) down.

 Listen for the laughter and comments of those that you are with…smell and taste the food…notice the breeze…its temperature…how it might feel on your neck or move your clothing.
 Look into the eyes of those that are speaking or linger and watch the sun slowly setting.